Summer Study for Educators

 Current FDU Graduate Students

-- Select summer courses using the Self-Service Course Catalog for the Summer 2023 term.
+- Select summer courses using the Self-Service Course Catalog for the Summer 2025 term, or the Summer Course Booklet for Summer 2024.

 - Connect with your academic advisor to confirm that your course selections count toward your program of study and timely graduation.